HaruHunab1320/Prism-TS/apps/docs/docs/tools/cli.md

 **Features:**
 - Executes `.prism` files
+- Optional `--watch` flag for hot reload (uses the runtime module reloader so imports are refreshed in-place)
 - Shows confidence values in output
 - Supports all Prism language features
 - Configures LLM providers from environment